 Top of the page

 Doctors don't know what causes ME/CFS.
-Sometimes it begins after a viral infection, but there is no proof of any connection.
+It seems to follow after a flu-like illness.
+High stress may also lead to ME/CFS for some people.
+And changes in a person's immune system may also play a role.
 It's likely that a number of factors or triggers come together to cause ME/CFS.

 Depression is common with ME/CFS, and it can make your other symptoms worse.

-To be diagnosed with ME/CFS, you must have all of these symptoms:
+To be diagnosed with ME/CFS, you must have all of these symptoms:footnote 1

 You must also have one or more of these symptoms:

 Doctors may also use a variety of tests to confirm a diagnosis or to rule out other conditions.

 There isn't a cure yet for ME/CFS.
 So the keys to living with ME/CFS are learning how to pace your activities and treating your symptoms.